How to Get Over Your Breakup and Create the Love You Deserve

 Breakups disrupt the future you’d planned.
 Take off the artificial timelines in your head about where you should be in your life.

 Listen to the entire interview for more in-depth content and stories shared by Samantha Burns.
-And don’t forget to pre-order the book, which will be shipped in June 2018.
+And don’t forget to order the book.

 And check out this post from the Sexy Confidence Blog for more good info on how to get over a breakup!